awsdocs/amazon-vpc-peering-guide/doc_source/peering-configurations-classiclink.md

 aws ec2 modify-vpc-peering-connection-options --vpc-peering-connection-id pcx-aaaabbbb --accepter-peering-connection-options AllowEgressFromLocalVpcToRemoteClassicLink=true
 ```

-There are no changes to the route tables for VPC A\.
+There are no changes to the route tables for VPC B\.
 A new route is automatically added to the route table for VPC B that allows instances in VPC B to communicate with the linked EC2\-Classic instance in VPC A\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/vpc/latest/peering/peering-configurations-classiclink.html)